JakeMarquez/Git/README.md

 # Quest-Guide
 A website in progress aiming to simplify DND character creation, and facilitate Dungeon Master organization.
+To view progress on Quest-Guide, visit the DEV-LOG.MD file.

 ## Motivation